SAP/project-kb/prospector/README.md

 # Prospector

-Prospector is a tool to reduce the effort needed to find security fixes for *known* vulnerabilities in open source software.
+Prospector is a tool to reduce the effort needed to find security fixes for *known* vulnerabilities in open source software repositories.

+It takes a vulnerability description (in natural language) in input and produces in output a ranked list of commits, in decreasing order of relevance.

 ![](docs/img/prospector.png)